Frequently Asked Questions

 How are validators selected?

 A single validator is pseudo-randomly chosen to propose a block in each slot using an algorithm called RANDAO that mixes a hash from the block proposer with a seed that gets updated every block.
 This value is used to select a specific validator from the total validator set.
-The validator selection is fixed four epochs in advance.
+The validator selection is fixed two epochs in advance.

 What is stake grinding?